jrpotter/notebook/notes/trigonometry/periodicity.md

 ## Other Trigonometric Functions

-The tangent function is periodic with period $\pi$.
+The tangent and cotangent functions are periodic with period $\pi$.
+The secant and cosecant functions are periodic with period $2\pi$.

 %%ANKI
 Basic